kristihchinen/kristihchinen.github.io/essays/HereWeGoAgain.md

 ## What A Rough Start

 Before actually choosing the major I wanted to declare I tried 2 different majors.
 After volunteering for the different jobs and taking a couple classes within the majors, I decided that it was not for me.
 One night I decided that I was going to major in Computer Science and not look back.
+The first couple Computer Science classes I took were very easy for me to understand.
 Then, the pandemic hit.
 Having to switch to online in the middle of learning Javascript eventually made it a hard language for me to grasp.
 I started to fall behind in learning the new techniques which discouraged me from continuing on in my degree pathway.
 However, I did not want to give up and change my major again.
 I then started to code in other languages which were easier for me.
 It got me thinking I would never have to code in JavaScript again.
 Boy was I wrong, I met my enemy once again in ICS 314.

 ## Starting From The Very Beginning